The Ballad of Zeke & Tall Guy

 “If I were to give you $400 for that yellow Lab right now, would I be able to get my money back later after I talk my wife and kids out of bringing him home?”

-Leah said, “I could give you a couple of days to think about it.”I paused for only a second, then started counting out the money; twelve $20’s, nine $10’s, eleven $5’s, and $16.35 worth of loose change.
-I’d been saving every spare cent to buy myself a new guitar, and that was all the money I had.
+I counted out $400 in various denominations of bills and a heap of coins.
+I’d been saving every spare cent to buy myself a new guitar, and it was all the money I had.
 I’d been keeping it in an old pair of Doc Martens; bills in the right, coins in the left.
-I had grabbed the shoes and drove to the SPCA to look at a dog I wasn’t going to buy.
+I had grabbed the shoes on my way out the door to go meet a dog I wasn’t going to adopt.

 When I returned to the yard, the dogs lay panting in the shade under a big maple tree.
 Eliza and David were squatting beside them, stroking their heads and scratching their ears.
 They’d been sitting on the grass only seconds earlier until Jane had said, “I wonder how many dogs have peed there?”